robert-altmiller/code_profiler/README.md

     ![code_profiler_unit_tests_organization.png](/code_profiler/readme_images/code_profiler_unit_tests_organization.png)

 - When you run a unit test notebook here is how to verify if the unit test completed successfully in your IDE or in Databricks.
+All three unit tests will produce exactly the same result when run.

     ![unit_test_local_run_results.png](/code_profiler/readme_images/unit_test_local_run_results.png)